 2. Windows Resource Protection system could not perform and complete the operation you requested.
 To correct this problem, perform a scan with system file checker in "safe mode" and ensure the Pendinfdeletes and the Pendingrenames folders are placed under %WinDir%\WinSxS\Temp.

 3. Windows Protection found corrupted files and repaired them.
 To view scan Information, go to the "How to view details of the System File Checker process" to check through details.

 4. Windows Protection found files that were corrupted but was unable to fix them

-To repair corruptions manually, view the details of the System checker first and manually replace the good copies with the corrupted ones.
+To repair corruption manually, view the details of the System checker first and manually replace the good copies with the corrupted ones.

-If you try all solution as above mentioned and cannot fix out the Windows 10 show hidden files not working error, the last effective way to retrieve hidden files and folders is get the powerful free file recovery tool.
+If you try all solutions as above mentioned and cannot fix out the Windows 10 show hidden files not working error, the least effective way to retrieve hidden files and folders is to get the powerful free file recovery tool.
 Recoverit Free Data Recovery is the most powerful Windows 10 data recovery program, it can easily to restore hidden files and folders in simple steps.
-Its great feature of system crashed data recovery mode which can reboot your PC computer and recover all data file back after the hard drive or system crashed.
+Its great feature of system crashed data recovery mode which can reboot your PC and recover all data file back after the hard drive or system crashed.

 Get download the best Windows 10 data recovery software as below, install and launch Recoverit Data Recovery on your Windows computer.
 Follow the next tutorial to restore hidden files.